Our Sustainable Commitment

-ASU’s Carbon Neutrality Action Plan serves as a strategic blueprint for achieving a net zero carbon footprint across all campuses.
-ASU commits to mitigating 100 percent of its carbon emissions from energy, agriculture and refrigerants, and waste-related sources by 2025, and 100 percent of its carbon emissions from transportation by 2035.
+ASU commits to eliminating 100 percent of its greenhouse gas emissions from building energy and waste-related sources by 2025, and 100 percent of its carbon emissions from transportation by 2035.
+The strategic blueprint that will guide and inform how we will meet these goals is ASU’s Climate Action Plan.

 ASU commits to minimizing waste through diversion and aversion.
-ASU reduces water waste by the use of more efficient fixtures, better water management, and distribution of effluent water for use by mechanical and irrigation systems.
-Solid waste is diverted from the landfill through recycling, repurposing, reusing, and composting.
-Waste is averted through reduced consumption.
+ASU reduces water waste by the use of more efficient fixtures, better water management and distribution of effluent water for use by mechanical and irrigation systems.
+Solid waste is diverted from the landfill through recycling, repurposing, reusing and composting.

-ASU engages its community of more than 82,000 through education, participation, collaboration, and recognition aimed at encouraging individual initiative.
-Each campus serves as living laboratories that provide hands-on learning and the opportunity to develop knowledge and share resources.
+ASU engages its community through education, participation, collaboration and recognition aimed at encouraging individual initiative.
+Each campus serves as a living laboratory that provides hands-on learning and the opportunity to develop knowledge and share resources.

 ASU believes its value of sustainability should be expressed in the way the university operates and people engage with it.
-Principled Practice addresses areas including types of products purchased and used on campus, types of food served, types of cleaning products used in our spaces, as well as quality of life issues on campus.
+Principled Practice addresses how the university community contributes to ASU’s climate neutrality and zero waste goals within our offices, labs, events, shops, housing and classrooms.